AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/adobe-admin-console-setup.md

 ---
-description: Adobe Admin Console Setup - Marketo Measure - Product Documentation
+description: Adobe Admin Console Setup
 title: Adobe Admin Console Setup
 feature: Installation
 exl-id: f9edacae-79e0-408c-ac37-bbe67c185f2d
 ---

 # Adobe Admin Console Setup {#adobe-admin-console-setup}

 The first step to using [!DNL Marketo Measure] is to create and sign in to your provisioned Adobe Admin Console.
 If you have not received the email with login instructions, contact your [!DNL Marketo Measure] Account Representative.